 - Other entities

-More than half (56%) of the TAUs operate within the structures of NGOs, more than one-fifth (21.5%) at HEIs and 17.7% at culture centres / establishments.
-Nearly 90% of the TAUs organise various seminars and lectures for their learners, and 82% offer courses or workshops on a regular basis.
-Activities / classes include mainly sporting and physical activities (88%), language courses (81%), artistic activities (73%) and ICT classes (70%) (Central Statistical Office, 2019c).
+More than half (52.2%) of the TAUs operate within the organisational structures of associations and foundations, 17% at HEIs and more than 18% at culture centres or establishments.
+Over 87% of the TAUs organise various seminars and lectures for their learners, and 81.5% offer courses or workshops on a regular basis.
+Activities or classes include mainly sporting and physical activities (over 51,000 activities), language courses (over 29,500 activities), artistic activities (over 16,000 activities) and ICT classes (over 9,600 activities) (Central Statistical Office, 2019c.
+Uniwersytety Trzeciego Wieku w Polsce w 2018 r. / Third-Age Universities in Poland in 2018; data in Polish only; accessed in August 2024).

-The organisation bringing together the TAUs in Poland is the TAU Federation (Federacja UTW) (website in Polish), which regularly publishes studies on the activities of its member institutions.
+The organisation bringing together the TAUs in Poland is the TAU Federation (Federacja UTW) (website in Polish), which regularly publishes studies (in Polish) on the activities of its member institutions.